Stefan Talmon: Life

 Talmon attended Neuenbürg Grammar School.
-After compulsory military service (lieutenant), he studied law at the University of Tübingen and Ludwig Maximilian University of Munich.
+After compulsory military service (lieutenant), he studied law at the University of Tübingen and LMU Munich.
 In 1989, he received a Master of Law degree from the University of Cambridge where he studied at Wolfson College.
 From 1991 to 1995, he was a doctoral student at St. Antony's College, Oxford, and wrote his thesis on the "Recognition of Governments in International Law: With Particular Reference to Governments in Exile" under the supervision of Sir Ian Brownlie QC.
 In 1996 was awarded the degree of Doctor of Philosophy (D.Phil.) by the University of Oxford.
 After the second state exam in law in 1997, he wrote his Habilitation thesis at the Eberhard Karls Universität Tübingen on the "Non-recognition of Illegal States" which examined the legal stauts of non-recognised de-facto States.
 In 2002, he became a university lecturer in public international law at the University of Oxford and a tutorial fellow of St. Anne's College.
 He received a Master of Arts from the University of Oxford, and in 2008 became a professor of public international law at the University of Oxford.
-In late 2011, Talmon succeded Rudolf Dolzer in the chair of German public law, European Union law and public international law at the University of Bonn and became co-director of the Institute for Public International Law at Bonn.
+In late 2011, Talmon succeeded Rudolf Dolzer in the chair of German public law, European Union law and public international law at the University of Bonn and became co-director of the Institute for Public International Law at Bonn.
 In 2020 and 2024, he returned to Oxford as a visiting fellow of All Soul's College and Christ Church, respectively.
 Since 2017, he has been editor of the blog "German Practice in International Law".

 He qualified as an English Barrister in 2007 (Lincoln's Inn) and practices part-time from chambers in London.
 He represented several States before the International Court of Justice in The Hague and the European Court of Human Rights in Strasbourg, as well as before national courts in Germany, England and the United States.
 He also advises governments and multinational corporation on questions of international law.
 He represented Turkey before the European Court of Human Rights, where the country intervened as a third-party in support of the Turkish politician Doğu Perinçek, who was the first person to be put on trial in Switzerland for denying the Armenian genocide.
 He also represented Turkey in a case brought by the HDP-politician Selahattin Demirtaş.
 He was counsel and advocate for Myanmar in the Rohingya genocide case, and sat as an arbitrator at the Permanent Court of Arbitration in a case concerning state-sponsored terrorism.